CMakePP/CMaize/docs/src/developer/design/add_target.rst

 Add Target Function Considerations
 **********************************

+.. _at_recording_targets:

 recording targets
    The primary motivation for the add target functions is to serve as a mechanism for recording the details of the target.

+.. _at_succinctness:

 succinctness
-   A lot of the information CMake's add target functions require can be gleamed from other sources.
+   A lot of the information CMake's add target functions require can be gleaned from other sources.
 Requiring the user to restate the information is verbose and violates :term:`DRY`.

+.. _at_coding_languages:

 coding language
    Exactly what targets can be built/found depend on the coding language(s) of